-• Assigned Essays (4 x 10%):

-The bulk of your grade will come from your ability to create formal written papers.
+Assigned Essays (4 x 100 pts) The bulk of your grade will come from your ability to create formal written papers.
 Each of the four essays will include time spent in various stages of the writing process.
 Essays will be drafted, will go through guided peer-editing, and will be revised by the original author before the instructor collects the paper for grading.

 These papers will be developed through the method of example and persuasion/argumentation.
 Two (2) will be based on current issues and critical thinking and two (2) will be based on literature.
 It is important that these papers utilize parenthetical referencing, i.e., citation from primary sources.

-• Weekly assignments (15%):
+Weekly assignments (150 pts)